Defacto2/server/docs/README.md

 The application relies on a [PostgreSQL](https://www.postgresql.org/) database setup for data queries using a PostgreSQL [database connection](https://www.postgresql.org/docs/current/ecpg-sql-connect.html).

 All configurations and modifications to this web application's default settings are through system environment variables.

-While you can compile the application to target Windows environments, it is ill-advised as it needs to work correctly with NTFS file paths.
-Instead, it is advisable to use Windows Subsystem for Linux.

 ## Download